MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/New-ClusterHCSVM.md

 New-ClusterHCSVM @parameters
 ```

 After creating the HCS VM, a list of information is returned.
-The **Name** of the resource has been
+The name of the resource has been
 changed.
 However, the group name (**VmName**) remains the same.

 This example uses splatting to pass parameter values from the `$Parameters` variable to the command.